(818) 697-4295

 January 24, 2018 by Consumer Center

-What is a credit inquiry and who makes them?
 When you apply for a loan or other services, the business that you ask for credit or apply for service from will often check your credit history.
-Utility companies, lenders, insurance companies and credit card companies are just a few of the businesses that regularly check […]
+Utility companies, lenders, insurance companies and credit card companies are just a few of the businesses that regularly check credit reports as part of their application process.

 Filed Under: Credit Report Disputes